 The estimation of the defined benefit obligations is sensitive to the actuarial assumptions set out in the table above.
 The sensitivity analyses below have been determined based on reasonably possible changes of the assumptions occurring at the end of the reporting year and assumes for each change that the assumption analysed changes while all the other assumptions remain constant.
-The assumptions in longevity, for example, assume that life expectancy increases or decreases for men and women.
+Longevity assumptions are made in respect of increases or decreases in life expectancy.
 In practice, this is unlikely to occur, and changes in some of the assumptions may be interrelated.
 The estimations in the sensitivity analysis have followed the accounting policies for the scheme, i.e. on an actuarial basis using the projected unit credit method.
 The methods and types of assumptions used in preparing the sensitivity analysis below did not change from those used in the previous year.